michalciurus/michalciurus.github.io/_posts/2016-07-21-RxSwift-for-dummies-#2-Operators.md

 #### Scheduler Types

 As a RxSwift beginner it's fine to stick with `observeOn` and `MainScheduler.instance` so I'm going to cut here to not distract you too much.
-You can build your own `Scheduler` or use one of the already built in ones.
+You can build your own custom `Scheduler` or use one of the already built in ones.
 [Here's more](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Schedulers.md) if you're that curious.
 It's quite simple and natural as it's just wrapped Grand Central Dispatch and `NSOperation`.

 ### Transforming Operators